whalebone/wb-docs/en/local_resolver.rst

   * Allows to apply actions Audit (logging) or Block (redirect to blocking page) on resolution of malicious domains
   * Individual actions could be turned off - e.g. turn off the blocking for testing purposes
   * The slider values define the probability that the particular domain is malicious on the scale from 0 to 100 (0 is a safe domain, 100 is malicious)
   * There are available preconfigured policies that cover the most usual cases.
-This cases are: `Don't Block`, `Block carefully` and `Block strictly`.
+These cases are: `Don't Block`, `Block carefully` and `Block strictly`.

 .. tip:: The default threshold for blocking is set to ``80`` which is safe even for larger network with liberal policy towards the users.
 For more restrictive policy we suggest setting threshold for blocking to ``70-75``, in very restrictive networks even down to ``60``.
 Audit is purely informative, however setting the threshold too low can result in too many logged incidents.